DuncanMoyo/alx-system_engineering-devops/0x00-shell_basics/README.md

 cd - :changes the working directory to the previous one

 ls -al . .. /boot : lists all files (even ones with names beginning with a period character, which are normally hidden) in the current directory and the parent of the working directory and the /boot directory (in this order), in long format. {there is no difference between "ls -la" and "ls -al"}

+file /tmp/iamafile :prints the type of the file named iamafile